 The term “theft” applies to a variety of crimes in Florida, including everything from shoplifting to embezzlement.
+When one individual takes or uses someone else’s property with criminal intent, they commit a form of theft, according to Florida law.
 Depending on the severity of the crime, theft charges may fall under petit theft or grand theft and may vary by degree based on what was stolen.
 These charges can completely derail your life, which is why, if you are facing charges, you need to act quickly to find a lawyer who can advocate for your rights.

 Our firm offers the following benefits: